A Wayfaring Soul’s Guide to Hotels in Bangkok

 Top 5 Recommended Areas for Hotels in Central Bangkok

 You want to stay in Central Bangkok.
 That’s the sweet spot.
 Which part of Bangkok is Central?
-Well here are 5 best areas to stay in Bangkok:
+Well here are 5 best areas to stay in Bangkok for first time tourists:

 - Chidlom/Ploen Chit – Though you don’t see both on the map these areas are located right near the border between Siam Square and Sukhumvit.